 - No formal length requirements, but we'd have to fall deeply in love to publish work much longer than 5,000 words.

-- If you're submitting flash fiction, you can include up to 3 pieces, each with its own title, in one document.
+- If you're submitting short fictions < 1000 words, you can include up to 3 pieces, each with its own title, in one document.

 - No formal length requirements, but we're unlikely to publish anything above 5,000 words that doesn't earn every word of its length.